kac89/vulnrepo/README.md

 ## Contributors

-Please posting PR for branch `dev` otherwise it will be rejected.
+Please push PR for branch `dev` otherwise it will be rejected.

 ## DEV Environment